cheind/image-stitch/README.md

 ### Out-of-Focus (Ducky Rescue)

-Frist, stitch in a plane parallel to ground but lifted by 0.03m.
+First, stitch in a plane parallel to ground but lifted by 0.03m.
 We turn on saving of raw values which provides us the necessary information for performing out-of-focus analysis.

 ```shell